lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 This will ensure that we always have top $K$ largest numbers in the heap.
 To easily remove the smallest value we may use a min-heap.
-Note, largest in in terms of ascending order from low to high values.
+Note, largest is in terms of ascending order from low to high values.

 Heaps can also be used for maintaining order when selecting the largest/smallest elements to be processed first and then possibly